World Dream Bank

 Beryl - dreams of (and by)

-Emily - a 2nd dream of a lover overloaded by truth:
+Emily - a 2nd dream of truth-shattered love:

 The Pegasi Tub &